superdispatch/actions/README.md

 - `node-version` – Node version specifier
 - `cache-key` – an explicit key for restoring and saving the cache
 - `fetch-depth` - The depth of the repository to fetch.
+- `pnpm-version` - The version of pnpm to use

 #### Usage: